andriigrynenko/coro_futures/README.md

 ### call() function
 Same as `AllocatorPtr` argument, we only need `call()` to support custom allocator.

+Another reason to have some kind of `call()` or `spawn()` function, which controls coroutine creation is to properly capture coroutine arguments (TODO: add this to the implementation).
+E.g. if a coroutine function accepts some arguments by constant reference, but we want that coroutine to be started on a detached Executor, that argument has to be captured by value.

 ### Undefined behavior if co_return is missing
 We think it could be very confusing for developers that flowing of the end of coroutine without calling co_return is undefined behavior (8.4.4, 4).
 We would much rather have it be a compilation error (which could be enabled only for some promise types via a trait or something).